-Harman takes five-shot lead into final round of Open
+Harman takes five-shot lead into Open's final round

 But a birdie putt of 10 feet on the fifth ignited his charge up the leaderboard.
 Then came a run of four successive birdies from the ninth, with putts of 22 and 14 feet followed by two shorter ones on the 11th and 12th holes.

-A 33-foot birdie on the 16th was the highlight as he picked up three more shots in his closing four holes.
+A 33-foot birdie on the 16th was the highlight as he picked up three more shots in his closing four holes, including one at the last.

-Rahm blocked out noise from the nearby first tee, where Harman and Fleetwood were just setting off, to knock in from 11 feet on the last, and the adulation he received will have easily drifted back.
+Rahm blocked out noise from the nearby first tee, where Harman and Fleetwood were just setting off, to knock in from 11 feet, and the adulation he received will have easily drifted back.

 "That was the best round I've played on a links golf course ever," said Rahm.
 "It feels really good, but there's still a lot of work to do."